- What is a Competitive Analysis in terms of Mobile Apps?

-Combing through the reviews will tell you exactly what your potential customers’ pain points are and what is keeping them happy.
-With that information in hand, you can add more features or even plan an update plan at the back off.
+With that information in hand, you can add more features into your mobile app development process or even plan an update plan at the back off.

 Remember the much learned and talked about SWOT Analysis concept?
 While generally used for internal business analysis, you can use the concept for making a tab on your competitors’ as well.
 Use the Strength and Weakness part of the SWOT analysis for understanding what they have to offer on both these fronts.
 And, keep the Opportunity and Threat part on hold for now and come back to them at a later stage (when you are analyzing your brand).

-All of this superfluous competitive intelligence might get you confused or overwhelmed.
-However, do not lose sight of your task at hand, which is to meticulously analyse your competition.
-Planning your competitive analysis report with these elements, will bring you at par or even way above your competitor’s level.
+Planning your mobile app competitive analysis with these elements, will bring you at par or even way above your competitor’s level.

-The idea is to constantly give your users newer, more useful updates, those that will keep them hooked at you, all the while keeping a lookout on how your competitors are performing.
+The idea is to constantly update your app to give your users newer, more useful updates, those that will keep them hooked to you, all the while keeping a lookout on how your competitors are performing.
 You can make use of tools like Google Alerts, Ahrefs, Social Media, BuzzSumo to remain updated with what’s new with your competitors.